Weakly interacting massive particle: Recent limits

 Figure 2: Plot showing the parameter space of dark matter particle mass and interaction cross section with nucleons.
 The LUX and SuperCDMS limits exclude the parameter space above the labelled curves.
-The CoGeNT and CRESST-II regions indicate regions which were previously thought to correspond to dark matter signals, but which were later explained with mundane sources.
+The CoGeNT and CRESST-II regions indicate regions that were previously thought to correspond to dark matter signals, but that were later explained with mundane sources.
 The DAMA and CDMS-Si data remain unexplained, and these regions indicate the preferred parameter space if these anomalies are due to dark matter.

 There are currently no confirmed detections of dark matter from direct detection experiments, with the strongest exclusion limits coming from the LUX and SuperCDMS experiments, as shown in figure 2.

 With 370 kilograms of xenon, LUX is more sensitive than XENON or CDMS.
 The first results from October 2013 report that no signals were seen, appearing to refute results obtained from less sensitive instruments.
 This was confirmed after the final data run ended in May 2016.

-Historically, there have been four anomalous sets of data from different direct detection experiments, two of which have now been explained with backgrounds (CoGeNT and CRESST-II), and two which remain unexplained (DAMA/LIBRA and CDMS-Si).
+Historically, there have been four anomalous sets of data from different direct detection experiments, two of which have now been explained with backgrounds (CoGeNT and CRESST-II), and two that remain unexplained (DAMA/LIBRA and CDMS-Si).
 In February 2010, researchers at CDMS announced that they had observed two events that may have been caused by WIMP-nucleus collisions.

 CoGeNT, a smaller detector using a single germanium puck, designed to sense WIMPs with smaller masses, reported hundreds of detection events in 56 days.
 They observed an annual modulation in the event rate that could indicate light dark matter.
-However, a dark matter origin for the CoGeNT events has been refuted by more recent analyses, in favour of an explanation in terms of a background from surface events.
+A dark matter origin for the CoGeNT events has been refuted by more recent analyses, in favour of an explanation in terms of a background from surface events.

 Annual modulation is one of the predicted signatures of a WIMP signal, and on this basis the DAMA collaboration has claimed a positive detection.
 Other groups, however, have not confirmed this result.
 The CDMS data, made public in May 2004. exclude the entire DAMA signal region given certain standard assumptions about the properties of the WIMPs and the dark matter halo, and this has been followed by many other experiments (see Figure 2).

 The COSINE-100 collaboration (a merging of KIMS and DM-Ice groups) published their results on replicating the DAMA/LIBRA signal in December 2018 in journal Nature; their conclusion was that "this result rules out WIMP–nucleon interactions as the cause of the annual modulation observed by the DAMA collaboration".
 In 2021, new results from COSINE-100 and ANAIS-112 both failed to replicate the DAMA/LIBRA signal and in August 2022, COSINE-100 applied an analysis method similar to one used by DAMA/LIBRA and found a similar annual modulation suggesting the signal could be just a statistical artifact, supporting a hypothesis first put forward in 2020.